American Theocracy: Oil and American Supremacy

-Phillips suggests that American greatness in the 20th century was built on oil, much as British greatness in the 19th century was built on coal, and Dutch greatness before that was built on wind and water power.
+Phillips suggests that American greatness in the 20th century was built on oil, much as British greatness in the 19th century was built on coal, and Dutch greatness before that was built on wind and waterpower.
 When these energy sources became scarce or were replaced with a new source, argues Phillips, these countries lost their greatness to the master of the new energy source.

 He points to American society and geography being built around oil, with widely dispersed suburbs and exurbs.
-He criticizes the "SUV gas-hog culture" and points to geological estimates that oil supplies in most of the world have peaked, in the most pessimistic of views, or will peak within the next few decades, which ranks in with the optimistic view, with the result being prices continuing to increase and oil becoming more scarce.
+He criticizes the "SUV gas-hog culture" and points to geological estimates that oil supplies in most of the world have peaked, in the most pessimistic of views, or will peak within the next few decades, which ranks in with the optimistic view, with the result being prices continuing to increase and oil becoming scarcer.

 Phillips points to political ramifications.
 He cites statistics that show that people who use more oil are more likely to vote Republican.
 These people are more likely to drive larger domestic trucks and SUVs and live further from the urban center of a city, thus driving more in less efficient vehicles.
 Of the top ten oil states, eight voted for George W. Bush in the 2004 Presidential election.

 Finally, Phillips suggests that oil has been the driving force in U.S. foreign policy for nearly thirty years.
 He suggests that the U.S. military has been transformed into a worldwide oil protection force.
 He suggests that various military events in the 1980s, as well as the 1991 Gulf War and the 2003 Invasion of Iraq, were primarily oil driven.
 Phillips makes a point that with Iraq at war for the past 25 years, and thus Iraqi oil production depressed for that time period, most of Iraq's oil is still in the ground.